Screen Shot 2020-12-20 at 10.47.34 PM.png

 fundamental design and observational drawing skills.

-For over a decade, I have run high school summer design and drawing programs that immerse students in a wide range of foundational design and traditional drawing techniques, including figure drawing, master copies and cast drawing.
+For over two decades, I have run high school summer design and drawing programs that immerse students in a wide range of foundational design and traditional drawing techniques, including figure drawing, master copies and cast drawing.

-Here, a student pays careful attention to her copy of a Raphael drawing.
+Here, a student pays careful attention to their copy of a Raphael drawing.

 DAAP figure dwg group 1_29_16.jpg